apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift achieves billionaire status amid new romance, record-breaking tour and '1989 (Taylor's Version)'**
+**How Taylor Swift and Travis Kelce 'Complement Each Other': 'They Connect on So Many Levels,' Source Says**

-You can read more about it [here](https://www.foxbusiness.com/entertainment/taylor-swift-achieves-billionaire-status-amid-new-romance-record-breaking-tour-and-1989-taylors-version).
+You can read more about it [here](https://www.etonline.com/how-taylor-swift-and-travis-kelce-complement-each-other-they-connect-on-so-many-levels-source-says).

 ## Requirements
 - Python 3.8